iMcG33k/VimIOS/readme.md

 You can write your files anywhere, except for the `Inbox/` folder, see below.
 Use `F1` to get help on how to use the file browser.
 You can create directories with `d` and delete directories/files with `D'.

+All swap files are in ../Documents/.vim/swapfiles (because we can't put them next to the files if we open-in-place).
+You will have to create the "swapfiles" folder.

+The default configuration file is "vimrc", inside "VimIOS/resources" folder in the source code.
+If you are sideloading, it might be easier to edit it on the Mac side.

+### Open-In-Place

+If you want to open files that are in the sandbox of another app, simply type
+* :Import
+It will open a document browser that lets you access files on iCloud and on your iOS device, including files in other apps sandboxes.

+In reverse, you can also access files in Vim sandbox from other apps, and from iTunes.

+Vim places a lock on each file as it opens it, and releases it every time the app goes in the background.
+To avoid surprises, all open files are saved every time the app goes in the background.
+Simply closing the file with `:w` does not release the lock (because Vim keeps the buffer available).
+If you really want to close the buffer and release the file, you have to use `:bd` (buffer delete).

 ### The Inbox folder
 This is a special folder.
 Files imported from other applications will be saved there. **Note that you cannot save to the Inbox folder manually**.
 In particular, if you import a file and make changes, then you *have* to save the new file somewhere outside the Inbox folder.

 ### Importing files from other applications
-If you would like to edit a file in Vim that is currently in the sandbox of another application (e.g. the brilliant [Working Copy](http://workingcopyapp.com)), simply go to this app and use standard iOS dialog "Open in another app".
-Pick VimIOS, the file will be copied to the VimIOS sandbox, and Vim will be opened.
-Similarly, if you receive a text file via Airdrop, you can open it in VimIOS.

-**Important**: The file will be imported and saved into the directory `Inbox`.
-If you want to make changes to this file, you **have** to save it outside the `Inbox` directory.
+If you wish, you can also pick ""Open in other app" from inside another application.
+In that case, te file will be copied to the `Inbox` folder inside the VimIOS sandbox.
+You will have to save it elsewhere.

 ## Exporting files to other applications
 I added two commands to commands to Vim which allow you to export files.